The iPhone is more than just a fun device for people to use for text messaging and games.

 Then you can simply disable those notifications in the morning and resume your conversation.

 Read this tutorial for more information or additional help with muting text conversations.

 How to Create a New Contact

-You will always be interacting with new people, or gaining new clients, but searching through emails or text messages for a phone number or email address can be inefficient.
-Once you have that information, you can create a new contact and associate that email address of phone number with that contact.
+You will always be interacting with new people or gaining new clients, but searching through emails or text messages for a phone number or email address can be inefficient.
+Once you have that information, you can create a new contact and associate that email address or phone number with that contact.
 Create a new contact by opening the Contacts app, tapping the + button at the top-right corner of the screen, then filling in the information that you have.

 This how-to article can show you how to create a new contact from a phone number in your recent call history.

 How to Use Do Not Disturb